mittalprince/Event-Mangement/README.md

 # Event-Mangement
-> A Event management web app where user can create his own events and list all evnets globally.
+> A Event management web app where user can create his own events and list all events globally.

 # Live Demo on Heroku:
 [https://event-appa.herokuapp.com/](https://event-appa.herokuapp.com/)